Cadasta/cadasta-docs/en/04-records.md

 * **National Park Boundary** - the boundary between a national park and another kind of land.
 * **Miscellaneous** - another kind of location that doesn't fit into any of your categories.

-To change the location types that you're using, [edit your questionnaire](09-XLSForms.md).
+To change the location types that you're using, [edit your Cadasta XLSForm](09-XLSForms.md).

 #### Location Acquisition {#location-acquisition}

-If you're using the standard questionnaire for your data collection, you'll be asked to define how your location was acquired.
+You may also be asked to define how your location was acquired.
 You can choose from one of the following categories:

 * CS - Contractual Share Crop
 * CA - Customary Arrangement